rricharz/Tek4010/README.md

 where "user_name" is the name of the user on the historical operating system, and "system" is the hostname of this system.
 If the historical operating system is running using an emulator, this is NOT the hostname of the system, on which the emulator is running.
-See the chapter below if you prefer to login into the system, on which the emulator is running.
+See the chapter below if you prefer to log into the system, on which the emulator is running.
 For example, type

 	rsh -l rene pdp11